nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 **Note**: If there are two lines inside any of the code blocks in this article, paste them separately and hit enter after each of them.

-Next you'll need to go in and edit  `~/.bash_profile` to ensures you can use what you've just downloaded. `bash_profile` acts like a configuration file for your terminal.
+Next you'll need to go in and edit  `~/.zshrc` to ensures you can use what you've just downloaded. `.zshrc` acts like a configuration file for your terminal.

 **Note**: There are many editors available on your computer.
-You can use a pretty graphical editor like [SublimeText2](http://c758482.r82.cf2.rackcdn.com/Sublime%20Text%202.0.1.dmg) or you can use one built-in to your terminal, like [`vim`](http://www.vim.org/docs.php) or [`nano`](http://www.nano-editor.org/dist/v2.2/nano.html).
+You can use a pretty graphical editor like [Sublime Text](https://www.sublimetext.com/) or you can use one built-in to your terminal, like [`vim`](http://www.vim.org/docs.php) or [`nano`](http://www.nano-editor.org/dist/v2.2/nano.html).
 We'll be using `nano` for this tutorial just to keep things simple.
+If you'd rather edit in Sublime Text like I often do, go to the [appendix](#appendix-2-supe-up-your-terminal-game) to learn how to open a file with the `edit FILE_NAME` command.

-Open your `bash_profile` with the following command.
+Open your `.zshrc` with the following command.

-	nano ~/.bash_profile
+	nano ~/.zshrc

 Then copy and paste this line of code at the very top.
 This lets Homebrew handle updating and maintaining the code we'll be installing.